Northern Virginia

 Timeline for Northern Virginia

-Data Centres: Boom and BacklashMentioned in: FERC commits to June 2026 grid-load order
+Data Centres: Boom and BacklashMentioned in: Digital Realty raises Teraco to 77%

 Background

-Northern Virginia hosts over 5 GW of operational data-centre capacity — the largest concentration on earth.
+Northern Virginia hosts over 5 GW of operational data-centre capacity, the largest concentration on earth.
 In late April and early May 2026, all three major DC counties simultaneously tightened their approval environments: Loudoun stripped by-right zoning status; Fairfax added 200-foot residential setbacks, design controls, and noise studies; and the Virginia Court of Appeals overturned Prince William County's fast-tracked 2,000-acre rezoning.
 Compass Datacenters withdrew its Prince William project.
-In the same week, the region's near-term approval pipeline became the world's most uncertain despite hosting the world's most operational capacity.
+The tightening continued into July: Prince William's Board of Supervisors voted 8-0 to deny the Dulles South Innovation Center, a 1,940-acre, 43-million-square-foot campus, the county's second mega-campus rejection of 2026 after Digital Gateway, this time decided directly by the Board rather than the courts.
+The region's near-term approval pipeline remains the world's most uncertain despite hosting the world's most operational capacity.

 The cluster grew around Loudoun County's data-centre corridor, driven by proximity to mid-Atlantic internet exchange points, Dominion Energy's transmission infrastructure, and historically permissive zoning.
 Good Jobs First estimates more than $1 billion annually in foregone local tax revenue from data-centre incentive programmes in Virginia.
 The cluster's growth was accelerated by those abatements; their political sustainability is now in question.

 The structural advantage for incumbents is expected to widen.
 Operators already connected to Dominion territory with approved capacity are strongly positioned.
-New entrants face a consent environment that has effectively converged with more restrictive processes elsewhere.
-Capital with site-selection flexibility is being routed to the Nordic countries, West Texas, and Aragón, where the consent-grid-cost combination is currently more favourable.
+New entrants face a consent environment that has effectively converged with more restrictive processes elsewhere, and now two mega-campus denials in Prince William alone within a year.
+Capital with site-selection flexibility is being routed to the Nordic countries, West Texas, and Aragon, where the consent-grid-cost combination is currently more favourable.